 New additions in NIS 2

-Based on these deficiencies, new additions have been made, creating the new proposal NIS 2.
+Based on these deficiencies, new additions have been made, creating the new NIS 2.
 These are the most prominent new additions:

 - Larger scale than NIS, more sectors considered as essential services (list further down)